Sunday, October 31, 2004

 Let me give you a quote...Richard Barber, whose grandparents were slaves says that he will fight for reparations because there are still Americans “who have trust funds built on the backs of slaves.”

 No one in my family ever owned a slave, yet, according to Mr. Barber, my tax dollars are supposed to go in his pocket...according to Mr. Barber, a company that I might own stock in that once had ties to slavery should take revenue out of my pocket and put it into his...why does Mr. Barber deserve my money more than me when I am the one who worked for it?
-Why does Mr. Barber deserve my money when I never owned a slave, nor anyone in my family line ever has, at least going back the entire time we've spend in the U.S.?
+Why does Mr. Barber deserve my money when I never owned a slave, nor anyone in my family line ever has, at least going back the entire time we've spent in the U.S.?

 It’s because Mr. Barber looks back at a life that did not pan out to be all that he wanted it to be, and like most Americans, honestly, truly believes that there is no way that the way his life turned out is his fault because it has to be someone else’s...so, I’m giving away my money for food stamps, for unemployment insurance, and now I have to pay for slavery, too?
-That’s f-ing fair!

 Saturday, June 19, 2004